Sensible and Latent Loads

 This bullet starts off with a statement that reflects how a

-keep the dry-bulb temperature from rising.
-That is, as sensible loads
+tries to keep the dry-bulb temperature from rising.
+That is,

 Run times are basically the ratio of the sensible load to the sensible capacity.
 So by establishing the sensible capacity of the system we can determine how long it has to run (to satisfy the thermostat).

 The first sub-bullet describes the two outdoor conditions that establish the sensible-load line (design and setpoint).

 While the unit runs to counteract sensible loads, it also dehumidifies.
 To calculate condensate formation (latent coil load), the split between sensible and latent capacities (the S/T ratio) and the sensible load (SL), can be used.
 S/T is short for the ratio of the sensible to total capacities.